tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 Tesla T4
 Tesla P4
 ```
-See the [gpu_optimizations](gpu_optimizations) directory for more information about each GPU, including the ms/iter speeds at different FFT lengths.
+See the [gpu_optimizations](gpu_optimizations) directory for more information about each GPU, including the ms/iter speeds for CUDALucas at different FFT lengths.

 Though each GPU works well and will complete most assignments in a matter of days, one may use the following method to attain a new GPU:
 `Runtime → Factory reset runtime → YES`.
 After repeating 1-3 times, Google will usually assign a new GPU.